qr-answers/qr-answers.github.io/docs/menu/home_menu.md

 #### Team Information
 <div class="accordion-bar">Team Information</div>
 The Team Information section shows who the billing contact is and when the subscription period started and renews.
 This section also allows you (if you are the owner or designated Administrator) to change the Team name.
+This section will only show up if you have Administrator access.

   <p align="center" class="screen-shot">
   <img class="image-border" alt="team information screen" src="../../assets/images/team_name.png">